flihp/svirt-interpose/README.md

 Installing
 ----------
 Building the binary should be simple, installing it is a bit less so.
-The binary is intended to be interposed between a Xen toolstack and qemu.
+The binary is intended to be interposed between a Xen toolstack and QEMU.
-That is to say that you should move your current qemu binary to /opt/xensource/libexec/qemu-dm-wrapper-old  (currently hard-coded but should be configurable) and replace it with svirt-interpose.
+That is to say that you should move your current QEMU binary to /opt/xensource/libexec/qemu-dm-wrapper-old  (currently hard-coded but should be configurable) and replace it with svirt-interpose.

 For example:
-If your old qemu binary is at /bin/qemu you should copy it to the path above:
+If your old QEMU binary is at /bin/qemu you should copy it to the path above:
 # cp /opt/xensource/libexec/qemu-dm-wrapper-old
 And replace it with the svirt-interpose binary:
 # cp ./src/svirt-interpose /bin/qemu